meqif/redshell/README.markdown

 Building
 --------

+The preferred method is using SCons, the Makefile is usually lagging behind.

 To build it, you need SCons and Python installed.
 Just run `scons` and you're done!

-Redshell also comes with a Makefile.
+redshell also comes with a Makefile.
 To compile just run `make`.

 There's still no install option in either method, sorry.